 ETBU does not accept remedial transfer credit hours and does not include remedial coursework in credit hours.

-Incomplete grades are counted as an “F” and will affect both the CGPA and the minimum hour completion components for that semester/year.
+Incomplete grades are counted as an “F” and will affect both the cumulative GPA and the minimum hour completion components for that semester.

 Withdrawing From the University